tucher/JsonFusion/README.md

 Plays well with -fno-exceptions / -fno-rtti style builds

-## One more thing: compile time schema, runtime validation in the same parsing single pass
+## One more thing: compile-time schema, runtime validation in the same parsing single pass

 Turn your C++ structs into a static schema by annotating fields:
 ```cpp